Diesel Hotline's Example Fleets

 If she owned a truck that was already scheduled for a filter according to the basic engine model year schedule she would have been told by Cynthia to report immediately.
-According to our Web page about late reporting, if you own a small fleet with three or fewer vehicles, and you own a heavier truck with a 1996 to 1999 model year engine, you can still report to take advantage of the Small Fleet Option until January 1, 2014.
+If you own a small fleet with three or fewer vehicles, and you own a heavier truck with a 1996 to 1999 model year engine, you can still report to take advantage of the Small Fleet Option until January 1, 2014.
 You may be subject to a penalty.

 Another option for this fleet owner is to follow the basic engine model year schedule for heavier trucks (shown above) for her diesel engines.
 If a fleet owner follows the basic schedule there is no need to report.

 More: Regardless of the option chosen, Cynthia recommended that she order and purchase the soot filter by September 1 prior to each deadline to ensure that she is considered compliant by ARB regardless of a manufacturer delay.
 She also told the caller to report each filter installation if she is using the small fleet option and to make sure the filter installed is an ARB-verified filter that is on ARB's list (see the yellow button "Currently Verified Devices").